abols360/UnityAndroidApp/README.md

 When cyclye thro animals object list, where is small bug, that on one specific condition previus and next do not work.

-When back is pressed and user open scene again, then button background is same as menu background

 ## App demonstration